Mayurji/Zomato-Review-Analysis/README.md

   #### **Python Shell:**
        To write and execute python programs.
   #### **Mysql Database:**
-       To store the logs to passed from the python program.
+       To store the logs that are passed from the python program.
   #### **Sendgrid:**
        To send mail to receipt whenever a negative feedback is generated.
   #### **Affin.txt:**